DOG / health & care

 Here’s a quick look at different supplements and how they may help.
 Because vitamins, minerals and supplements can have side effects, it’s important to consult your veterinarian before giving them to your pet.

-Acidophilus: Beneficial bacteria that aid digestion and cut down on bloating and diarrhea.
+Acidophilus: Beneficial bacteria that aid digestion and cut down on excessive gas and occasional diarrhea.
 May also help with bad breath, dry skin and dull coat.

 Antioxidants: Substances such as turmeric, glutathione, lycopene and pycnogenol: that help protect against cell damage.

-B Vitamins: Useful to aid tissue repair and to help stimulate a weak appetite.
+B Vitamins: Useful to aid tissue support and to help stimulate a weak appetite.

 Brewer’s Yeast: A good source of protein and B vitamins.